 Beef Bulgogi is a staple at many asian restaurants.
 Marinate steak with soy sauce, Korean spicy paste, garlic and pears to create a flavorful Korean BBQ dish.
-Serve it with rice, lettuce leaves or our cucumber salad recipe for a complete restaurant-style meal.
+Serve it with rice, lettuce leaves, pickled cucumbers (How to Pickle Cucumbers) or our cucumber salad recipe for a complete restaurant-style meal.

 Beef Bulgogi is one of the most popular main dish meals at most Korean/Asian restaurants, with good reason.
 From the flavorful marinade and ease of cooking, this Beef Bulgogi recipe replicates the highly sought after meal in under an hour, including marinating time.

 Beef Bulgogi is commonly referred to as Korean Beef Barbecue, which translates “fire” and “meat”.
 It’s traditionally grilled on a charcoal grill or pan-fried on a griddle, which is the cooking method we’re highlighting below.
 We also cook on a hot rock when we’re in the mood.

 We create a healthy lettuce wrap with our Beef Bulgogi.
 Add a small bit of rice to a leaf of red lettuce and squirt with an extra dollop of Gochujang.
 You can also forgo the lettuce wrap route and serve alongside the rice and cucumber salad.

 Beef Bulgogi Recipe Tips:

 - You want to slice the meat as thin as possible across the grain.
 We recommend putting the steak in the freezer for 30 minutes to make it easier to cut thin strips.
 Or you can ask your butcher to do it for you (preferrably about 1/8″ thick).